matthewdau85/APGMS-Final/README.md

 > KMS dev keys: store JSON key material under `artifacts/kms/` (git-ignored).
 The directory is tracked via `.gitkeep`.
 > Rotate keys: `pnpm security:rotate-keys --write-env .env` (omit `--write-env` to dry-run).

+> JWT signing uses the shared secret in `AUTH_DEV_SECRET` with HS256.
+JWKS/RS256 support is on the backlog; keep environments in
+> sync by rotating the shared secret together with the rest of the gateway credentials.

 ---